SansGuidon/bookmarks/README.md

 > * Both terms imply a culture of violence, to borrow a notion from Bob Marshall.
 Violence is not conducive to agility.
 > * A healthy relationship is about collaboration and sharing, not power.
 The words “accountable” and “responsible” simply won’t come up in the context of dishes (or anything else) in a healthy relationship.
 The drivers are love and respect, not obligation.
 > * At work, would you rather do a good job because you were responsible for something and held accountable when you fail, or because the work was gratifying and made you feel good?
+* [Steve Scott](https://www.happierhuman.com/stop-being-cynical/) - (2020) How to Stop Being Cynical: 11 Proven Strategies
+> 1. Admit to yourself that you are cynical.
+> 2. Embrace positivity.
+> 3. Practice gratitude.
+> 4. Breathe : Cynical people often hold their breaths without evening noticing this automatic defensive response.
+Practice breathing techniques, such as yoga, to oxygenate you and relax your thoughts.
+> 5. Be mindful.
+> 6. Be playful, even for just five minutes every day : Allow yourself to play, be curious, have fun, and lose track of time for those five minutes.
+This may involve enjoying art or listening to some of your favorite songs.
+Or, it could mean participating in sports or spending time with some of your favorite people.
+> 7. Limit your news consumption.
+> 8. Reveal your true self.
+> 9. Evaluate the company you keep : The people you spend time with influence your outlook.
+Examine the groups you follow on social media and the co-workers and other people you hang out with.
+Do they tend to be negative or positive?
+> 10. Spend more time with positive people : According to Jim Rohn, we are the average of the five people with whom we spend the most time.
+Choose to be surrounded by people who exude optimism and positivity while maintaining a realistic outlook.
+> 11. Look at people’s best qualities.

 ## Remote work
 > Finding a remote job